dmpio/omin/README.md

-# omin
+# __omin__
-Basically the Manhattan Project of Omics data analysis
+### Basically the Manhattan Project of Omics data analysis

-Welcome!

-Come back later for meaningful content.
+ Welcome, to the vangard of bleeding edge of most new revolution in proteomics analysis.